Richard Childress Racing

 - Hobbies: Skiing, Dirt Bikes, Shooting, Boating, Go-karting

-Menard started the 2004 Nationwide Series season competing for Andy Petree Racing.
-Midseason, however, he joined forces with Dale Earnhardt, Inc. and earned his first Nationwide Series pole award at Kansas Speedway in October.
+Menard started the 2004 XFINITY Series season competing for Andy Petree Racing.
+Midseason, however, he joined forces with Dale Earnhardt, Inc., and earned his first XFINITY Series pole award at Kansas Speedway in October.
 With six top-five and 15 top-10 finishes in 2005, Menard finished the season a career-high sixth in the driver championship point standings.
-The following year, he tied the effort on the merit of his first career Nationwide Series victory came at The Milwaukee Mile, seven top-five and 16 top-10 finishes.
+The following year, he tied the effort on the merit of his first career XFINITY Series victory at The Milwaukee Mile, seven top-five and 16 top-10 finishes.

 In 2007, Menard made the move to full-time competition in the Sprint Cup Series and won Rookie of the Race honors in four events.
-Menard’s first career Sprint Cup Series pole award came at Daytona International Speedway in 2008 in his 39th career start.
-Menard made the move to Yates Racing after the 2008 season and kicked off 2009 in the No. 98 entry.
-Heading into the 2010 season, Yates Racing merged with Richard Petty Motorsports with crew chief Slugger Labbe joining Menard under the RPM banner.
+His first career Sprint Cup Series pole award came at Daytona International Speedway in 2008 in his 39th career start.
+Menard made the move to Robert Yates Racing after the 2008 season and kicked off 2009 in the No. 98 entry.
+Heading into the 2010 season, Yates Racing merged with Richard Petty Motorsports and crew chief Slugger Labbe joined Menard under the RPM banner.
 The pair combined for a then career-best one top-five and six top-10 finishes.
+The Wisconsin native also returned to full-time XFINITY Series competition that year driving the No. 98 entry for Roush Fenway Racing, capping the season off with a fifth-place finish in the driver championship point standings, his career-best in the NXS.